 In case you may be considering becoming one

-- The leadership — ED/CEO and Board — values strong financial management, acknowledges what they don’t know, and acts to achieve a level of financial literacy appropriate for their position, along with providing the necessary resources for the finance function.
+- The leadership — ED/CEO and Board values strong financial management and acknowledge what they don’t know.
+Similarly, they act to achieve a level of financial literacy appropriate for their position along with providing the necessary resources for the finance function.

 - The leadership is accountable for performance and financial results and shares them with the stakeholders.

-- The accounting and financial reporting is accomplished by competent personnel with necessary budgetary and internal controls to ensure accurate, relevant and compliant results, and to deter fraud and embezzlement.
+- The accounting and financial reporting is accomplished by competent personnel with necessary budgetary and internal controls.
+These controls ensure accurate, relevant and compliant results, and deter fraud and embezzlement.

-- At least one Board member with a strong finance background oversees the finance and accounting function and actively participates in strategic decision-making.
+- At least one Board member with a strong finance background oversees the finance and accounting function.
+Additionally, they actively participate in strategic decision-making.

-- The leadership recognizes that the challenges of growth will require changes in organizational structure and personnel, and will make the hard decisions.
+- The leadership recognizes the challenges of growth will require changes in organizational structure and personnel and will make the hard decisions.

 - The client treats outside resources with respect for their expertise and professionalism while maintaining realistic expectations and accepting full responsibility for results.